kariy/blog/content/blog/who-was-i.md

 No.

-In the same circumstances, I'd go it again.
+In the same circumstances, I'd do it again.
 My willingness to devote is because of the meaningful experiences it has given me, despite everything else.

 <pre class="ending-asciiart">
 <code>